-In anticipation of the shake up, Matt and Dan added some new dishes to the menu before the transition, giving regulars a chance to become accustomed to the additions ahead of time.
-Savour’s selection of nosh currently spans grab-and-go options (salads, pies, sandwiches and rolls), all-day breakfast and lunch (night trading is something the team will look at later in the year).
-New dishes such as the panko-crumbed camembert with smoked leg ham served on a croissant, pork belly with poached eggs and hollandaise, and ricotta hotcakes with fresh berries and maple syrup are leading the breakfast pack in terms of praise, while lunch also boasts a few mouth-watering additions.
-The slow-roast beef cheek with potato rosti and lamb shoulder doused in cumin-spiced yoghurt are two bona fide winners, but don’t forget about the established selection of burgers, stone-baked pizzas and share plates.
+In early 2020, New Farm eatery Vue Lounge underwent some renovations and a rebrand, transforming into Savour Cafe.
+The original owners, Matt and Dan Jefferis wanted to incorporate their popular patisserie range into the cafe’s offering while still maintaining the welcoming reputation they had built over 15 years.
+An interior makeover replaced Vue’s original dark palette with a Scandinavian-inspired aesthetic, foregrounding light timbers, white furnishings and plenty of greenery.
+The menu underwent come tasty tweaks too, with new breakfast dishes (panko-crumbed camembert with smoked leg ham served on a croissant and pork belly with poached eggs and hollandaise) and lunch eats (slow-roast beef cheek with potato rosti and lamb shoulder doused in cumin-spiced yoghurt) becoming early favourites.
 Savour Cafe has also updated its coffee choice, roasting and serving its own specialty blend alongside loose-leaf tea from neighbour Tour de Tea, muddled juices and healthy smoothies.
 Savour’s new patisserie range (made daily at Savour’s specialty baked-goods kitchen in Newstead) is ideal for fans of indulgence – the treats cabinet is chock-full of mini eclairs, macarons and individual desserts, with Savour’s eclair sundaes already a big hit with the locals.